umarhassan-mitodl/11.220-spring-2009/content/pages/readings.md

 Dawes, R. M. *Rational Choice in an Uncertain World*.
 San Diego, CA: Harcourt Brace Jovanovich, 1988, chapters 2 and 6.
 ISBN: 9780155752153.

-[Blogging the Stimulus](http://www.newyorker.com/news/steve-coll/blogging-the-stimulus-bill), a blog by Steve Coll of *The New Yorker* on issues of public policy.
+{{% resource_link "18ade91b-9551-45ee-a3f9-cc1bd8ac7f3b" "Blogging the Stimulus" %}}, a blog by Steve Coll of *The New Yorker* on issues of public policy.

 {{< tdclose >}}{{< tdopen >}}